 Great for those who want a larger than average sensor and traditional controls

 Fuji has had enormous success with its X-series of compact and compact system or mirrorless cameras and the X70 looks set to be a popular choice for photographers wanting a small camera designed following the brand ethos.
 It's sensor is APS-C format, which means it's bigger than the Four Thirds type in the LX100, so it produces superb quality images.
-We could easily have put the X70 ahead of the LX100 in this list, but the lack of a built-in viewfinder held us back – there times and subjects when using a viewfinder makes life so much easier.
-However, there is an excellent screen that tips up to be visible from the front to make selfie-shooting easier.
-In addition to an aperture ring around the lens there's a shutter speed dial and an exposure compensation dial which makes adjusting exposure very quick provided you know what you're doing.
+The fixed 28mm f/2.8 lens isn't suited to everyone though, and there's no built-in viewfinder.
+However, there is an excellent tilting touchscreen and in addition to an aperture ring around the lens, there's shutter speed and an exposure compensation dials which makes adjusting exposure very quick provided you know what you're doing.
 There is a fully automatic option, but this camera is best suited to experienced photographers.
-Fuji's Film Simulation Modes ensure attractive looking JPEGs, but there's also raw file recording for when you want to take control of the processing.

 Read the full review: Fuji X70